 Even well known life insurance websites are pitching the cheapest term life insurance quotes possible.
-I don’t see many that mention anything about the benefits of being able to convert the term insurance later, living benefits or setting yourself up to be in a better position to get paid to sell your policy via a life settlement someday when you no longer need or want the insurance.
+I don’t see many that mention anything about the benefits of being able to convert the term insurance later, living benefits, or setting yourself up to be in a better position to get paid to sell your policy via a life settlement someday when you no longer need or want the insurance.

 A) An accelerated death benefit – The ability to receive policy benefits during your lifetime when confronted with a terminal illness.
 Many companies offer this.

-B) Critical illness benefits – A cash payment from your life insurance policy triggered by certain conditions such as heart attack, stroke, invasive cancer.
+B) Critical illness benefits – A cash payment from your life insurance policy triggered by certain conditions such as heart attack, stroke, or invasive cancer.

 Living benefits provide a dramatic change in life insurance because it can provide cash to you during your lifetime and not just benefits for your beneficiary at death.

 Below is an example of how by paying a couple dollars more per month could result in you being able to get cash from your life insurance policy while you’re still alive.
 The rates below are monthly rates for $250,000 of 20 year guaranteed level term for a 50 year old male who does not use tobacco and is in very good health.

 While Savings Bank Life of MA is a great insurance company and they offer some of the absolute lowest term rates in the country, they currently offer no living benefits on their term products.

 Columbus Life is currently offering all three living benefits (accelerated death benefit, critical illness, and chronic illness) in about 38 states right now with about 10 additional states that offer the accelerated benefit now but are pending approval for the critical and chronic illness benefits.